martinetlee/ganache-cli/README.md

 # Usage

-Start by cloing this repository and installing dependencies
+Start by cloning this repository and installing dependencies

 ```
 npm install